Azure/reliable-web-app-pattern-dotnet/demo.md

 > We recommend you cleanup by deleting the `Api:App:RetryDemo` setting.
 And restart both web apps to resume from a known state.

-### Circuit Breaker pattern
+## Circuit Breaker pattern

 We built an app configuration setting that lets you simulate and test a failure from the Web API.
 The setting is called `Api:App:RetryDemo`.
 We've included this configuration in the deployable code.
 The `Api:App:RetryDemo` setting throws a 503 error when the end user sends an HTTP request to the web app API. `Api:App:RetryDemo` has an editable setting that determines the number of back-to-back errors between a successful request.
 A value of 5 generates five errors after returning one successful response.
 This is disabled by default.
 Removing the setting, or changing the value to 0 will disable the feature.

-Following these steps to set up this test:
+Follow these steps to set up this test:

 1. Create a new key-value in App Configuration.
     - Go to App Configuration in the Azure Portal